Becoming an Agent

 For more information on the application approval process, please review the NFLPA Certification Frequently Asked Questions.

 The examination will cover the CBA, the Salary Cap, NFL Player Benefits, NFLPA Regulations Governing Contract Advisors, Substances of Abuse & Performance Enhancing Substances Policies and other issues relevant to player representation.
-It is a 60 question multiple-choice examination and has a time limit of three (3) hours.
-It is also open book and you may use your prepared notes while taking the exam.
-Testing will be on the second day of the seminar immediately after lunch.
+It is a 60-question multiple-choice examination and has a time limit of three (3) hours.
+It is an open materials test.
+Testing will be on the second day of the seminar.

-Source documents needed for the seminar/lecture and examination will be mailed several weeks after the application period closes.
-Do not contact the NFLPA to get the documents earlier.
+Source documents needed for the seminar/lecture and examination will be provided several weeks after the application period closes.
+Please do not contact the NFLPA to get the documents earlier.
+A copy of the current CBA is on the NFLPA website at all times.

 - Obtaining professional liability insurance from an approved carrier, and